Rangers vs. White Sox Player Props Betting Odds

 Garcia Stats

-- Garcia takes a five-game streak with at least one hit into this matchup.
-During his last five outings he is batting .238 with a home run, a walk and four RBI.
+- Garcia heads into this game looking to extend his six-game hit streak.
+In his last 10 games he is batting .212 with a double, two home runs, four walks and five RBI.

 Garcia Recent Games